-Shane Reiser Manager • almost 3 years ago
+Shane Reiser Manager • over 3 years ago

 What to bring, software, dev environment info

 Here's what we recommend you bring to the event:

 - Your laptop

 - Unity 5.5 beta for development (has better functionality than 5.4): https://unity3d.com/unity/beta